abasak24/SAGA-Bench/README.md

 We used Intel Processor Counter Monitor (PCM) for memory bandwidth, QPI bandwidth, and cache hit ratio/MPKI measurements.
 Please download, install, and compile PCM from here: https://github.com/opcm/pcm.
 Several resources for integrating PCM into SAGA-Bench have been provided in the folder **pcmResource**.
 First, it is necessary to change the *Makefile* of SAGA-Bench to link with PCM.
 We have provided an example *Makefile* in `pcmResource/Makefile_example`.
 Please change `PCM_DIR` in the example Makefile to the directory where you have installed your PCM.
 `pcmResource/pcmBasic.h` contains code to measure L2/L3 MPKI, hit ratios, and QPI link utilizations.
 Please check the comments in `pcmResource/pcmBasic.h` to understand the output format/order.
 `pcmResource/pcmMemory.h` contains code to measure memory bandwidth.
 Please check the comments and the functions `display_bandwidth_alg` and `display_bandwidth_update` in `pcmResource/pcmMemory.h` to understand the output format/order.
 Please read `pcmResource/PCM.txt` to understand how to include `pcmResource/pcmBasic.h` or `pcmResource/pcmMemory.h` into SAGA-Bench's *update* or *compute* phases to measure the hardware counters. `pcmResource/PCM.txt` also provides the intiliatization and finalization code that must be included before and after the test code.
+Execution with PCM will produce *.csv* files for the *update* and *compute* phases with the corresponding hardware-level measurements.

 For example, to measure the memory bandwidth utilization details of the *update* phase, please do the following:
    + include `pcmResource/pcmMemory.h` in `src/dynamic/builder.cc`